mozilla-services/lua_sandbox/docs/sandbox_api.md

     - The decode buffer will be roughly limited to one half of the sandbox memory_limit.
     - The NULL value is not decoded to cjson.null it is simply discarded.
       If the original behavior is desired use cjson.decode_null(true) to enable NULL decoding.
-    - The new() method has been disabled so only a single cjson parser can be created.
+    - The new() function has been disabled so only a single cjson parser can be created.
-    - The encode_keep_buffer() method has been disabled (the buffer is always reused).
+    - The encode_keep_buffer() function has been disabled (the buffer is always reused).
   - [hyperloglog](hyperloglog.md)
   - **lpeg** loads the Lua Parsing Expression Grammar Library http://www.inf.puc-rio.br/~roberto/lpeg/lpeg.html
   - **math**
   - **os**
+    - The local timezone is set to UTC in all sandboxes.
+    - Disabled functions: execute, exit, remove, rename, setlocale, tmpname.
   - **string**
   - **table**
   - _user provided_